-Hospice care focuses on the quality of life rather than its length.
-It provides humane and compassionate care for people in the last phases of incurable disease so that they may live as fully and comfortably as possible.
+Hospice care is a special kind of care that focuses on the quality of life for people who are experiencing an advanced, life-limiting illness and their caregivers.
+Hospice care provides compassionate care for people in the last phases of incurable disease so that they may live as fully and comfortably as possible.

-The hospice philosophy accepts death as the final stage of life: it affirms life and neither hastens nor postpones death.
-Hospice care treats the person rather than the disease, working to manage symptoms so that a person’s last days may be spent with dignity and quality, surrounded by their loved ones.
+The hospice philosophy accepts death as the final stage of life: it affirms life, but does not try to hasten or postpone death.
+Hospice care treats the person and symptoms of the disease, rather than treating the disease itself.
+A team of professionals work together to manage symptoms so that a person’s last days may be spent with dignity and quality, surrounded by their loved ones.
 Hospice care is also family-centered – it includes the patient and the family in making decisions.

-Hospice often is not started soon enough.
+Studies show hospice care often is not started soon enough.
 Sometimes the doctor, patient, or family member will resist hospice because they think it means “giving up” or that there’s no hope.
-This is not true.
-You can leave hospice and go into active cancer treatment any time you want.
+It's important to know that you can leave hospice and go into active cancer treatment any time you want.
 But the hope that hospice brings is a quality life, making the best of each day during the last stages of advanced illness.

 Some doctors don’t bring up hospice, so the patient or family member might decide to start the conversation.
 If your treatment isn’t working anymore and you’ve run out of treatment options, you might want to ask your doctor or a member of your cancer care team about hospice.

-All hospices must provide certain services, but they tend to have different approaches to service, staffing patterns, and types of support services offered.
+All hospice providers must offer certain services.
+But they tend to have different approaches to service, staffing patterns, and types of support services offered.

-The goal of pain and symptom control is to help you be comfortable while allowing you to stay in control of and enjoy your life.
+The main goal of including palliative care into hospice services is to help patients be comfortable while allowing them to enjoy the last stage of life.
 This means that discomfort, pain, nausea, and other side effects are managed to make sure that you feel as good as possible, yet are alert enough to enjoy the people around you and make important decisions.